How do I create a SQL Server Always On availability group cluster in the AWS Cloud?

 21. Open the context (right-click) menu for the cluster name, and then choose Bring Online.

 Note: It's a best practice to also configure a File Share Witness (FSW) to act as a tie breaker.
+You can also use Amazon FSx for Windows File Server with Microsoft SQL Server.

 Create Always On availability groups